MetLife Building: Facade

 The facade is recessed at the 21st and 46th stories, where there is mechanical space.
 These recesses create the impression of deep shadows.
 Both mechanical stories are surrounded by a colonnade of columns, which are spaced 16 ft apart on centers.
 The precast concrete curtain wall is recessed behind the columns.

-200 Park Avenue originally bore 15 ft "Pan Am" displays on its north and south facades and 25 ft globe logos on the east and west facades.
+The MetLife Building originally bore 15 ft "Pan Am" displays on its north and south facades and 25 ft globe logos on the east and west facades.
 This was swapped with neon "MetLife" displays to the north and south in 1992.
 These displays were changed again in 2017, being replaced with LED letters to conserve energy.
 The Pan Am Building was the last tall tower erected in New York City before laws were enacted preventing corporate logos and names on the tops of buildings.
 Modern New York City building code prohibits logos from being more than 25 ft above the curb or occupying over 200 ft2 on a blockfront.
 The sign replacements had been permitted because the city government considered the new signs to be an "uninterrupted continuation of a use" that was allowed before the zoning laws were changed.

 Structural features

 200 Park Avenue was built atop two levels of railroad tracks underground, which feed directly into Grand Central Terminal.
 The substructure of the building uses foundational columns that extend into the track levels, descending some 55 ft below street level into the underlying bedrock.
 The substructure includes more than 300 columns, each 18.5 in across and clad with 2 in of concrete.
 Ninety-nine columns were built specifically for the Pan Am Building; these columns were installed within several inches of existing steel members such as third rails, but had to be isolated from the other steel.
 The new columns weighed between 22 and 44 ST. Approximately two hundred existing columns, which supported the former baggage building on the site, were reinforced.
 The work involved abridging the tops of many existing columns and installing horizontal beams weighing up to 36 ST. A "triple decker sandwich" made of lead, asbestos, and sheet steel was installed under each level of tracks to provide insulation.

 The superstructure was constructed similarly to bridge spans.
 To fabricate the floor slabs, builders used a process called composite action, in which concrete was bonded with structural steel panels to create a stronger structure.
 Steel panels were fabricated, rather than concrete floors, because steel panels were lighter and could be constructed regardless of unfavorable weather.
 Over 56 acre of steel panels are used in the floor plates, each of which contains wire and cable ducts.
 A standard floor slab could handle loads of 50 lb/ft2.
 The building's steel frame weighs over 45000 ST in total.
 The roof of the building contains NOAA Weather Radio Station KWO35, a National Weather Service radio station.
+Since 1990, there has also been a peregrine falcon nest on the building's roof.